 Q: What potential complication is most worrisome during conventional surgery?

-Q: At the Mayfield Clinic / UC Neuroscience Institute, is the surgical removal of an acoustic neuroma always performed by a team of specialists?
+Q: At the Mayfield Clinic is the surgical removal of an acoustic neuroma always performed by a team of specialists?

 A: Yes, a team of specialists works together before, during, and after treatment of an acoustic neuroma.
 The surgical team includes two otolaryngologists, two neurosurgeons, and two neurotologists.
 Because treatment frequently involves radiosurgery – eradication of the tumor with highly focused beams of radiation -- specialists in radiation oncology also are a part of our team.
 Rehabilitation specialists and physical therapists are part of the team, and on infrequent occasions when genetic issues arise, a geneticist is consulted to evaluate and advise the family and patient.